 Detail-Oriented?
 Highly Organized?
 These 11 Jobs are Perfect for You

-It’s written in blue, which represents a pending draft.
-The to-do list, by the way, has boxes for check marks, perfect for when a task is completed.
+My to-do list is color-coded.
+Blue, for example, indicates a pending draft.
+There are boxes for check marks, perfect for when a task is completed.

 OK, so I have some Type A personality in me, but I’m proud of it.
 I like plans, checklists and being organized.
 I hate waiting in lines, wasting time and sloppy work.
 I bite my nails and overthink.

 If that were a dating profile, I’d scare every man away.
 But truthfully, this Type A-ness inside me pushes me to get stuff done — like this post.
 (You’re welcome.)